ThatOtherAndrew/PixelPreservationProject/report.md

 The perfect Lighthouse score of 100 suggests that there are no performance issues on page load.
 Interacting with the web page also was smooth and without lag.

+### Accessibility

+Accessibility testing was performed as outlined in the test plan.
+All interactive elements were tested for keyboard navigation using the Tab key, and all buttons were accessible without requiring mouse input.
+All images and buttons were verified to have appropriate alt text and hover text for screen readers.
+Chrome DevTools was used to emulate various vision deficiencies including protanopia, deuteranopia, tritanopia, and achromatopsia (various forms of colour blindness).
+The page remained usable and accessible across all simulated conditions, with sufficient contrast between text and background elements.
+No accessibility issues were identified during testing.

 ## Evaluation

 This section should include one or two paragraphs evaluating the